|Home |Vita |Data & Code |Papers |Contact|

 I specialize in political methodology and legislative behavior, with an interest in the application of texts-as-data, Bayesian statistics, item response theory and generalized linear models in political science.
 My substantive field is comparative politics, and I focus primarily on the United Kingdom.
 I'm especially interested in British Political Development for the period after the Great Reform Act.

 I received my PhD from the University of Rochester, Department of Political Science, in 2008.
-From 2008, I was an Assistant Professor and then the John L. Loeb Associate Professor of the Social Sciences in the Department of Government at Harvard University.
+From 2008 to 2015, I was an Assistant Professor and then the John L. Loeb Associate Professor of the Social Sciences in the Department of Government at Harvard University.

 I am the faculty coordinator for the NYU Text-as-Data speaker series.